 Basic Materials Business Sector

-By leveraging the competitive advantage of our domestic bases and tapping into the Asian market in added-value fields, we aim to secure stable earnings and build a framework that serves as a cornerstone business and supports the Group as a whole.
+By leveraging our strengths in the entire chain from raw materials through to derivative products and tapping into value-added fields, we aim to secure stable earnings and build a framework that serves as a foundational business and supports the Group as a whole.

 Sales by product